Abibubble/milestone2-harry-potter-quiz/README.md

     * I was then able to simplify my setHouse function, which fixed this bug, and improved the performance of my site.
     * ADD IMAGES

-2. The houseChosen variable contained a string, so when I was trying to use it to cycle through an array of objects, it was just bringing me up each index of that string (a single letter).
+2. The houseChosen variable contained a string, so when I was trying to use it to cycle through an array of objects, it was just bringing up each index of that string (a single letter).
     * I searched Google and Stack Overflow, and found eval(), which fixed my problem.
     * Upon more research, I found that eval() should not be used due to extreme security risks.
     * I looked into using Function(), but that didn't fix my problem either.
-    * I spoke to Eve Crabb and Tom Crabb (friends of mine who work in Web Development), who suggested that I'd be better off having my questions in one 'questions' object.
+    * I spoke to Eve Crabb and Tom Crabb (friends of mine who are developers), who suggested that I'd be better off having my questions in one 'questions' object.
     * Then I put each set of questions in their own object, and each question and answer set in an array within that object.
     * This meant I could then refer to the object depending on which house was chosen much simpler.
     * I then used a seperate function to refer to a specific question within the question set, which solved my problem.